SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ## Steps

-After completing these steps you'll be familiar with how you can use the CDS command line tool to initialize a project with an OData service.
+After completing these steps you'll be familiar with how you can use the `cds` command line tool to initialize a project with an OData service.

 ### 1. Initialize a new CAP project

-Before you start creating a new project we recommend that you create a dedicated directory for this CodeJam within your users directory instead of any system directories (e.g. DO NOT work in C:\Windows\System32).
+> Before you start creating a new project we recommend that you create a dedicated directory for this CodeJam within your home  directory instead of any system directories (e.g. DO NOT work in `C:\Windows\System32\`).

-The first thing to do in any new CAP based project is to initialize that project by indirectly creating a directory with various basic files in it.
+For any new CAP based project you start by indirectly creating a directory containing various basic files.
 This can be achieved with the CDS command line tool `cds` which you installed in [exercise 01](../01/).

-The `cds` tool should be available in your executable path, having been installed as part of the Node.js `@sap/cds` package in the [previous exercise](../01/).
+The `cds` tool should be available in your executable path, having been installed globally as part of the Node.js `@sap/cds` package.

 :point_right: First, explore the `cds` command line tool by executing it with no parameters; you will see what options are available: